kauroy1994/DeepBlocksA/README.md

 Experiments on [DeepCubeA](http://deepcube.igb.uci.edu) algorithm and policy gradient methods applied to Blocks World, later to be applied to real world application simulations.

-Monte Carlo Tree Search used for value function approximation.
+Monte Carlo Sampling used for value function approximation.

 Based on papers: